Han8931/han8931.github.io/public/20250214_deepseek_componenet/index.md

 - $W^{DKV}\in \mathbb{R}^{d_c\times d}$ is the down-projection matrix that generates the latent vector $\mathbf{c}\_t^{KV}$.
 - $W^{UK},W^{UV}\in \mathbb{R}^{d_hn_h\times d_c}$ are the up-projection matrices for keys and values, respectively.
 These operations help reconstruct the compressed information of $\mathbf{h}\_t$.
 - $W^{KR}\in \mathbb{R}^{d\_h^R\times d}$ is the matrix responsible for generating the positional embedding vector.
 I will explain it soon.

-Unlike traditional KV caching, MLA only stores the compressed vector ctKVctKV​ during inference.
-Furthermore, unlike Grouped-Query Attention (GQA) or Multi-Query Attention (MQA), MLA does not reduce the number of keys and values, allowing it to maintain the full representational power of self-attention while alleviating memory bottlenecks.

 Unlike standard KV-caching, MLA only needs to cache the compressed vector $\mathbf{c}\_t^{KV}$ during inference. unlike Grouped-Query Attention (GQA) or Multi-Query Attention (MQA), MLA does not reduce the number of keys and values, allowing it to maintain the full representational power of self-attention while alleviating memory bottlenecks.